Country of origin: cambodia

 [i] He came before?

-[r] He came before that, in 1976.
+[r] He came before, in 1976.
 He came to study here.
 In 1976, he came to study.

 [i] You first arrived in Paris?

 [r] When I arrived, yes, I came to Paris.
 I first lived in the 95.
-Because my cousin lived in 95.
+Because my cousin lived in the 95.

-[i] Where in 95?
+[i] Where in the 95?

 [r] In the 95, in Cergy-Pontoise.
-Mourning the Bar.
-The name of the city.
+Deuil-la-Barre.
+The name of the town.

 [i] How long did you live there?

-In 1998, I moved to where I live today.
-Paris 11th arrondissement.
+[r] In 1998, I moved to where I live today.
+Paris 11th.

-[i] Where you live today?
+[i] Where do you live now?

 [r] Where I live now.

-[i] How long have you been living there?
+[i] How long have you lived there?

-[r] I’ve been living here since… 10… Since 2000.
-This year it’s been 18 years.
+[r] I’ve lived here since… 10… Since 2000.
+This year it will be 18 years.
 More like 17.

-[i] And when you came… to France, where did you work?
+[i] And when you came to France, where did you work?

-[r] Work in France?
+[r] Your work in France?

 [i] Why?